Airtel Sri Lanka: Airtel 4G LTE broadband and coverage

 Airtel invested $20 million in 2014 to improve their island-wide 3G Coverage.

 Airtel has been significantly investing in its 4G infrastructure during the past few years.
 By November 2021, the telco added over 2,000 sites along with 400 additional towers commissioned across the country following its 4G launch.
 The push from the company was a result of the sharp uptick in data usage following the pandemic.

-Airtel 4G will operate in the efficient 850 MHz bands & 2100 MHz Band, 2500 MHz band in dense areas, which has higher signal propagation.
-This will translate into a superior 4G network experience for customers with wider network availability and, most importantly, better indoor coverage.
+Airtel 4G operates on 850 MHz and 2100 MHz frequency bands, with the 2500 MHz band used in high-density areas.
+According to the company, these frequency bands provides broader network availability and improved indoor coverage.